Lagatkipruto/alx-higher_level_programming/0x08-python-more_classes/README.md

-This project is all about python more classes
+This project is all about python more classes and objects.